vsrinivas/fuchsia/bin/netconnector/README.md

     --no-config                 don't read a config file
-    --config=<path>             use <path> rather than the default config file --host=<name>               specifies a name for the local device --service=<name>@<app url>  register a responding service
+    --config=<path>             use <path> rather than the default config file --service=<name>@<app url>  register a responding service
     --device=<name>@<ip>        register a device
     --listen                    run as listener